ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the server SHOULD change the status of the order to "invalid" and MAY delete the order resource.

-The server MUST issue the requested certificate and update the order resource with a URL for the certificate shortly after the client has fulfilled the server's requirements.
+The server MUST begin the issuance process for the requested certificate and update the order resource with a URL for the certificate once the client has fulfilled the server's requirements.
 If the client has already satisfied the server's requirements at the time of this request (e.g., by obtaining authorization for all of the identifiers in the certificate in previous transactions), then the server MUST proactively issue the requested certificate and provide a URL for it in the "certificate" field of the order.
 The server MUST, however, still list the completed authorizations in the "authorizations" array.

 Once the client believes it has fulfilled the server's requirements, it should send a GET request to the order resource to obtain its current state.
 The